meken/gcp-bq-looker-encryption/README.md

     jq -r .[0].key_literal
 ```

+### Storing the wrapped key contents as a constant in Looker

-Once you have the wrapped key as bytes literal you can store it (without the `b` prefix) as a constant.
+Once you have the wrapped key as a bytes literal you can store it (without the `b` prefix) as a constant.

 ```lookml
 constant: key_resource_uri {